 However, if you load balance traffic across geo-redundant parallel paths, regardless of whether you have stateful entities or not, you would experience inconsistent network performance.
 These geo-redundant parallel paths can be through the same metro or different metro found on the providers by location page.

 Redundancy with ExpressRoute circuits in same metro

 Many metros have two ExpressRoute locations.
 An example would be Amsterdam and Amsterdam2.
 When designing redundancy, you could build two parallel paths to Azure with both locations in the same metro.
 You accomplish this task with the same provider or choose to work with a different service provider to improve resiliency.
 Another advantage of this design is when application failover happens, end-to-end latency between your on-premises applications and Microsoft stays approximately the same.
 However, if there's a natural disaster such as an earthquake, connectivity for both paths may no longer be available.

 Redundancy with ExpressRoute circuits in different metros

 When using different metros for redundancy, you should select the secondary location in the same geo-political region.
-To choose a location outside of the geo-political region, you'll need to use Premium SKU for both circuits in the parallel paths.
-The advantage of this configuration is the chances of a natural disaster causing an outage to both links are much lower but at the cost of increased latency end-to-end.
+To choose a location outside of the geo-political region, you need to use Premium SKU for both circuits in the parallel paths.
+The advantage of this configuration is the chances of a natural disaster causing an outage to both links are lower but at the cost of increased latency end-to-end.

 Enabling BFD on the ExpressRoute circuits will help with faster link failure detection between Microsoft Enterprise Edge (MSEE) devices and the Customer/Partner Edge routers.
 However, the overall failover and convergence to redundant site may take up to 180 seconds under some failure conditions and you may experience increased latency or performance degradation during this time.